roggerfq/UVface/README.md

 # UVface++

 ## Description
-UVface++ is a software solution designed for real-time human face detection and recognition without the need for complex hardware, such as GPUs.
-It performs robustly under challenging conditions, including variations in lighting, occlusion, pose, and expression.
-Remarkably, the system can operate effectively with only one training image per person.
-The source code is entirely developed in C++ and leverages OpenMP for parallelization.
+UVface++ is a real-time face recognition software that operates efficiently without requiring complex hardware, such as GPUs.
+It performs robustly under challenging conditions, including variations in lighting, pose, and expression.
+The source code is entirely written in C++ and leverages OpenMP for parallelization.

 <div align="center">
     <img src="docs/UVface.gif" alt="UVface GIF">